jimhigson/oboe.js-dissertation/markdown/5_Implementation.md

 second example it is *almost mandatory* to check for errors before starting the output whereas in the first it feels most natural to register the error listener at the end of the chained calls.
-It is unusual in describing a system's desirate behaviour to state the reaction to abnormal cases first so the first example in which the normal case comes first follows a more natural ordering.
+It is unusual in describing a system's desirable behaviour to state the reaction to abnormal cases first so I find that the Oboe example follows the more natural ordering.

 Considering the code style that is encouraged, the first example takes a more declarative form by specifying the items of interest using patterns